w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 ### Creating a Collection

 You can use the NFTs pallet to create NFTs collections.
 In the Polkadot-JS UI go to Developer > Extrinsic and select the `nfts.create` extrinsic.

-Under `config: PalletNftsCollectionConfig` you can configure your collection's specifying different settings in a bitflag-format (although Polkadot-JS UI does currently not support bitflags).
+When you create a collection you must specify who is the admin.
+Then, under `config: PalletNftsCollectionConfig`, you can configure your collection's specifying different settings:

+- `settings` you can specify (in a bitflag-format) settings for your collection
+  - Transferrable items: items can be non-transferrable (good for soul-bound NFTs)
+  - Unlocked metadata: metadata can be locked.
+  - Unlocked attributes: attributes can be locked.
+  - Unlocked max supply: allows to change the max supply until it gets locked (i.e. possibility to change the supply for a limited amount of times)
+  - Deposit required

+Everything is unlocked by default.

 - `maxSupply: Option` (toggle option) gives you the possibility to specify the maximum number of items that can be minted.
+- `mintSettings: PalletNftsMintSettings` gives you the possibility to specify different settings for your collection.
-- `mintSettings: PalletNftsMintSettings` gives you the possibility to specify who can mint in your
+  - `mintType` gives you the possibility to specify who can mint in your collection:
-  collection:
     - `Ìssuer`: only you can mint in your collection.
     - `Public`: everyone can mint in your collection.
     - `HoderOf`: only holders of items in another collection can mint in your collection.
 This requires knowledge about the ID of the other collection.
 Collections IDs are auto-incremented.
       This avoids to loop through all existing collections spamming RPC nodes with requests to find out available IDs.
   - `price` (toggle option) gives you the possibility to specify the price of the items.
   - `startBlock`and `endBlock` give you the possibility to specify a time frame during which the collection's configuration is valid (i.e. all option within `config: PalletNftsCollectionConfig`).

 With all these options, one can decide to modify the price of the collection's items as well as who can mint, receive or buy items in that collection.
 Time constraints are available with `startBlock`